theztd/port-scanner/README.md

 ![./images/printscreen.png](./images/printscreen.png)

-Look at [./status.html](status.html) file whih is example result...
+Look at [./example-status.htm](example-status.htm) file.
+It is an example of the result...

 ## Usage